zb-coder/CV/README.md

 ## Who I am

 I am Zainab, a British born Somali northener,a nature lover who is into treking and hiking in the peak district and who gets excited about Tech.
-As a 2019 Manchester University graduate in Accounting, I decided to switch to tech and help to create bits of the future before the future left my sector unemployed.
+As a 2019 Manchester University graduate in Accounting, I decided to switch to tech and help to create bits of the future before the future leaves my sector unemployed.
 I am hardworking, like a good challenge and want to see how far my capabilities can take me.
 I have genuinely enjoyed studying different coding languages on my own but am happy to now grow through studying with Makers and alongside other Makers.
-In Tech there is a rush when you solve a difficult puzzle and it feels fulfilling to see how you've impoved a process or made something new possible through your work.
+In Tech there is a rush when you solve an error and it feels fulfilling to see how you've impoved a process or made something new possible through your work.

 ## Projects